-To our men and women in uniform serving overseas, the American Forces Network will be showing this one live on AFN Sports.
-Kickoff is scheduled for oh-dark-thirty. . .er, 0130Z on Sunday morning.
-That means a kickoff time of 0230L on Sunday for folks in Central Europe, 0600L on Sunday in Afghanistan, and 1030L on Sunday for those in Japan and Korea.
+For our men and women in uniform overseas, this game will, surprisingly, be shown live on the American Forces Network, and specifically on AFN Sports 2.
+Kickoff time is set for 1800Z, which means a 1900L kickoff for viewers in Central Europe, 2130L for everyone in Afghanistan, and Monday morning at 0200L for fans in Japan and Korea.

-Outside of that, there are several other subscription services that are available in order to stream the game legally.
+There are several legal subscription services that are available in order to stream the game legally.
 Among them are Fubo.tv, USTVNow, and Sling TV.
 If you’re overseas, your best bet is going to be NFL GamePass.

-That should be all of the information you need in order to keep track of all the action from Lambeau Field between the Minnesota Vikings and Green Bay Packers on Saturday night.
-We’ll have our Open Thread for the first quarter up about an hour before kickoff or so, and we hope that you’ll join us here for all of the action!
+That should be all of the information you need in order to keep track of all the action from U.S. Bank Stadium between the Minnesota Vikings and Green Bay Packers on Sunday afternoon.
+We’ll have our Open Thread for the first quarter up about an hour before kickoff or so, and we hope that you’ll join us here for all of the fun!